csc301-fall-2017/project-team-12/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+#### Prerequisites and Installation

-To run this application, you must have android studio installed on your machine.
+- To run this application, you must have android studio installed on your machine.

-### Installing

-You can view a step by step instructional video explaining how to install Android Studio [here](https://gist.github.com/PurpleBooth/b24679402957c63ec426)
+- You can view a step by step instructional video explaining how to install Android Studio [here](https://gist.github.com/PurpleBooth/b24679402957c63ec426)

 ## Deployment